obertscheiderfhwn/RTMsim/docs/src/installation.md

 ## How to use - Linux

-The GUI for Linux operating systems is currently under development.
+The GUI for Linux operating systems is still experimental.
 RTMsim can be started from the Julia terminal.

 ### Preparation
 For testing the software create a directory and download mesh- and input-files: